This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 3

 Bomarzo, Vignanello.
 Vicino Orsini created a Renaissance ‘theme park’ at Bomarzo of extraordinary grotesque animals and statues which appear to be elaborate albeit arcane allegories.
 Visit the Renaissance Castello Ruspoli and its enchanting gardens (by special arrangement).
-First of three nights in Grottaferrata, near Frascati.
+First of three nights in Frascati.

 Day 4